Smartin8411/Version-Control-Test/readme.md

-# My Version Control Test
+# Version Control For Pushing VSCode to Github
-This is my version control test
+This is going to be about how to push VSCode to Github

-## My Work
+## Directions
-Refer a commit
+1. Download Git
+2. Have a Github account
+3. Open Visual Studio Code

 And a change
 Push to Github